 LOS ANGELES & MOUNT WASHINGTON RAILWAY COMPANY

 The hotel was long ago reincarnated as the headquarters of the Self-Realization Fellowship movement.
 Besides the hotel, a few, expensive first residences were sold to half a dozen wealthy men, mostly a collection of real estate men and big company presidents and managers.

-At a height of 279 meters (considerably smaller than its 1,917 namesake), Mount Washington has some steep streets.
-Eldred Street is LA’s steepest, at a grade of 33%.
-Yes, there is a stretch of a San Pedro’s 28th Street that briefly attains a 33.3% grade but Eldred is apparently steepest from the base to its dead end.
+At a height of 279 meters (considerably smaller than its 1,917-meter tall namesake), Mount Washington has some steep streets.
+Eldred Street is Los Angeles’s steepest, at a grade of 33%.
+There is a stretch of a San Pedro’s 28th Street that briefly attains a 33.3% grade but Eldred is apparently steepest from the base to its dead end.
 There, the adventurous climbing enthusiast can continue further up the hill on a rickety-looking wooden staircase.
 The street was laid by Delos W. Eldred in 1912 – It wasn’t until the 1950s that Los Angeles started limiting streets to grades below 15%.
-(Despite what is commonly claimed by Mideast Siders, the steepest streets in Echo Park and Silver Lake are officially listed as 32% and below.)
+(Despite what is commonly claimed by Mideast Angelenos, the steepest streets in Echo Park and Silver Lake are officially listed as 32% and below.)
 The street’s residences’ mailboxes are all located at the bottom of the hill and almost everyone who lives on the hillside drives a large truck.